acollierr17/paginate/README.md

 # paginate
-Create an paginated array with a defined length of elements per page.
+Create a paginated array with a defined length of elements per page.